uliba3/juniorIS/README.md

 ### Getting started
 1. upload gemma.ipynb to Google Colab and also upload data.json to google drive path: /content/drive/MyDrive/Colab Notebooks/CS 200/data.json
-2. execute each cell from the top in Google Colab
+2. execute gemma.ipynb and each cell from the top in Google Colab
 3. download updated data.json from Google Drive
 4. run extractField.py and dataAnalysis.ipynb in the same folder as data.json